tropicalfpv/the-tropicalist/BOM.md

 ## Frame Cut Parts
 Use this link to buy the cut after the quote is sent to you: https://s.click.aliexpress.com/e/_Dlow8zd.
-Feel free to select your best cut shop, but watch out for bad quality carbon!
+Feel free to select your best cut shop, but watch out for bad-quality carbon!
 We recommend Sunlike because they offer ready cuts, and use a great compound.
 Email info@sunlikecc.com for a quote of the files.

 ## Hardware Parts
 If you are using the affiliate links, please select the correct part after you are redirected.